Your cart is currently empty!

-An exciting computer software product known as Crystal Ball Pro by Decisioneering makes it possible to select winning projects by factoring in all of the relevant factors.
+An exciting computer software product known as the Crystal Ball Suite by Oracle makes it possible to select winning projects by factoring in all of the relevant factors.
 It does so by simulating various scenarios thousands of times, then choosing those that perform best.

 For example, the research and development group of a major public utility has identified eight possible Six Sigma projects.
 A net present value analysis has computed: